If you are thinking of renting a property, the following are questions, which you may wish to ask.

 Who Holds The Deposit?

 Normally it is held by the Agent, in a designated Clients Account.
 That is why it is important to use an agent who complies with the requirements of the ARLA fidelity bond, so that you know it is safe and the correct amount will be returned to you.
-All deposits which are held by our company are held under the TDS scheme.(Tenancy Deposit Scheme).
+All deposits held by our company are held under the TDS scheme.(Tenancy Deposit Scheme).